sahib/rmlint/docs/rmlint.1.rst

 :``--replay``:

     Read an existing json file and re-output it.
+When ``--replay`` is given, ``rmlint`` does **no input/output on the filesystem**, even if you pass additional paths.
+The paths you pass will be used for filtering the ``--replay`` output.

     This is very useful if you want to reformat, refilter or resort the output you got from a previous run.
 Usage is simple: Just pass ``--replay`` on the second run, with other changed to the new formatters or filters.
 Pass the ``.json`` files of the previous runs additionally to the paths you ran ``rmlint`` on.
 You can also merge several previous runs by specifying more than one ``.json`` file, in this case it will merge all files given and output them as one big run.

     If you want to view only the duplicates of certain subdirectories, just pass them on the commandline as usual.